 In addition to local pain, symptoms can include:

 - Joint inflammation

 - Decreased spinal mobility and flexibility

 If you’ve been experiencing these symptoms for any length of time, talk with your health care provider.
-Your physician will be able to use an MRI and/or a diagnostic facet injection to determine if facet joint syndrome is the cause behind your back pain.
-If you are diagnosed with this condition, you may be prescribed a regimen of non-prescription medicine like acetaminophen, rest and low-impact exercises.
+Your physician will be able to use methods like an MRI or a diagnostic facet injection to determine if facet joint syndrome is the cause of your back pain.
+Upon diagnosis, most doctors recommend an initial course of conservative treatment including over-the-counter medicine, rest and physical therapy.

 Surgery will usually be considered if these methods don’t bring desired relief, usually after a period of several weeks or months.
 The board-certified+ surgeons at Laser Spine Institute perform minimally invasive surgery that uses smaller incisions and offers a shorter recovery time^ compared to traditional open back surgery.
 To learn more about the advantages of our outpatient surgery, contact us today.